 Here are five tips to improve your cleaning or restoration fleet’s preventative maintenance (PM) strategy.

 Monitoring fleet health can be a challenge when your vehicles are constantly in use.
 Having your drivers conduct daily vehicle inspections allows you to monitor asset health and be informed of issues quickly no matter where your vehicles are.

 Many restoration fleets use paper inspection forms, which are frustrating to drivers and inefficient for quickly delivering results.
 Fleet managers may not be alerted to issues for days or weeks at a time, resulting in compounding issues and unexpected breakdowns.

 Streamlining inspections and maintenance with a mobile fleet management app allows your drivers to complete simple, thorough inspections and upload results instantly.
-Fleet managers are immediately notified of any inspection failures to begin scheduling maintenance tasks.
+Fleet managers are immediately notified of any inspection failures, speeding up the workflow process.

 Because commercial cleaning vehicles carry specialized equipment, paper inspection forms often aren’t useful for inspecting every aspect of your vehicle.
 Electronic vehicle inspections are configurable, allowing you to tailor forms to include items like: